Table of Contents

 What to do after laser hair removal – If Medical Attention is Required

 According to the ASAPS, laser hair removal is noninvasive and produces minimal discomfort, but you should be aware of any potential adverse effects.
-You should contact your physician if you observe:
+You should contact your physician if you observe the following:

 - Increased swelling